 - Researching and fact checking cases

 - Researching pertinent cases and laws

 - Preparing correspondence and legal documents

 - Submitting legal documents with opposing counsel or the court

-- Assisting lawyers prepare for trial and stay organized with their cases
+- Assisting lawyers get ready for trial and keep organized with their cases

-- Organizing and managing legal files, documents and other records
+- Organizing and managing legal documents, files and other records

 Paralegal Programs and Certification

 As we previously covered, paralegals are basically the same as legal assistants, with paralegals arguably having more professional sounding job titles.
 In any case, for either position the academic requirements and job prospects will be the same.
 The quickest way to begin your career as a paralegal in Pukalani HI is by earning a certificate, which can require as little as six months to accomplish.
 Many entry level positions do call for an Associate’s Degree, which offer a more comprehensive education and can be acquired at many community colleges in 2 years.
 For an even more extensive education, 4 year Bachelor’s Degrees are offered as well.
 Once you have earned either a degree or a certificate, you might want to continue and obtain a certification.
 Although it is not a mandatory requirement in Hawaii to practice as a paralegal, certification can not only help boost your employment opportunities, but help establish you as a professional as well.
 A few of the highly respected certifying organizations in the field are:

 - National Federation of Paralegal Associations

 By graduating with a paralegal certificate or degree from an accredited program (we will address the benefits of accreditation later) and earning a certification, you will have taken two essential initial steps that will help ensure your success as either a paralegal or a legal assistant.